klustic/sc19-lab-docs/Lab2.md

   <!ELEMENT msg ANY >
   <!ENTITY data SYSTEM "file:///etc/hostname" >]><msg>&data;</msg>
 ```
 In this payload, `msg` is declared as an element and `data` is declared as a SYSTEM resource.
-If the XML parser is vulnerable, it will load the `/etc/hostname` file into the `<msg>` element.
+If the XML parser is vulnerable, it will load the contents of `/etc/hostname` into the `<msg>` element.

 Let's upload this payload:

 ![No such file](./images/2-no-such-file.png)

 This is promising!
-Although the file we requested didn't exist, it looks like the parser is configured in a vulnerable way and is trying to load files from disk.
+Although the file we requested didn't exist, it looks like the handler tried to load our file from disk.

 Let's try another file.
 Modify your XXE payload to read `/etc/hosts`, and upload it.
 What happened?

 ![Hosts file](./images/2-etc-hosts.png)

-A more dramatic file to read would be `/etc/passwd`.
-See if you can modify the XXE payload to load that file.
+See if you can modify your XXE payload to read `/etc/passwd`.

 A cleaner way to look at the data coming back, since newlines aren't rendered in the DOM, is to look at the HTML in your browser's inspector: